 How HunterLab Meets this Application

 The HunterLab D25 NC is the best choice for this non-uniform potato application.
-For color QA of fried products you can use the L* lightness (lower with increased bake level) or YI Yellowness Index metrics (higher with increased bake level) and set your own target values for optimal frying in those metrics.
+For the quality evaluation of the color of fried products you can use the L* lightness (lower with increased bake level) or YI Yellowness Index metrics (higher with increased bake level) and set your own target values for optimal frying in those metrics.

 If you wish to also report the correlated USDA Fry Color grade, here is how best to do it.